Eurojust and the war in Ukraine

 Since the outbreak of the war, Eurojust has been at the forefront of supporting accountability for Russian crimes, based on its 20 years’ experience of working with national prosecutors on cross-border cases.

-Just six days following the start of the war, Eurojust supported the set-up of a Joint Investigation Team (JIT) that now consists of Ukraine, six EU Member States and the International Criminal Court.
+Just three weeks following the full-scale invasion by Russia in 2022, Eurojust supported the setting up of a Joint Investigation Team (JIT) that now consists of Ukraine, six EU Member States, the International Criminal Court and Europol.

 Recognising the specific evidentiary challenges related to this type of investigations, a Core International Crimes Evidence Database (CICED) was established, based on an urgent amendment of Eurojust’s mandate, following the invasion of Ukraine.
 So far, hundreds of files from various countries including Ukraine have been submitted to CICED for preservation and analysis.